hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 So, why prioritize agility?
 We're ready to answer: without investing in agility, friction and complexity increase to the point where effective action, at any layer of abstraction, becomes increasingly expensive and infeasible; with investment, we open new frontiers into the impossible. **Low agility leads to calcification, high agility to renewal**.

+### It's not all roses: measuring agility is hard

+Agility can be much harder to measure and track than (in)stability and efficiency.

+- **Instability** (i.e. low user-facing stability) can be inferred from metrics like uptime, [failures](https://cloud.google.com/blog/products/gcp/available-or-not-that-is-the-question-cre-life-lessons), and [user satisfaction](https://www.qualtrics.com/experience-management/customer/net-promoter-score/)
+- **Efficiency** can often be directly measured, ideally with higher-resolution cost attribution mechanisms, but worst case by e.g. literally comparing top-line revenue with bottom-line profit
+- **Agility** lacks high-signal, well-trod metrics; metrics like feature velocity, time to market, and work estimate accuracy are multi-input metrics subject to manipulation and low correlation with the [latent variable](https://en.wikipedia.org/wiki/Latent_and_observable_variables) under consideration

+So, if measuring agility improvements is either daunting or impractical, how do we know if we're making progress?
+It's difficult because [what you don't measure](https://hbr.org/2010/06/column-you-are-what-you-measure) is hard to incentivize, and harder to improve.

+While I don't have a silver bullet, I think there are some things we can do.

+First, stop wasting time with overfitting, low-value metrics like feature velocity.
+Instead, move up an abstraction layer and compare metrics like time to market **against comparable companies** — if it takes 3x as long to ship a feature compared to a direct competitor, there's likely an agility problem.
+This can be shipping a [new product](https://about.instagram.com/blog/announcements/introducing-instagram-reels-announcement), migrating to a [new platform](https://www.ray.io/), or even a simple [version upgrade](https://ubuntu.com/server/docs/how-to-upgrade-your-release).
+The feedback loop is much longer, but the signal can be much stronger.

+That said, even with a higher signal metric, measuring agility still relies on suboptimal (in this case, high-latency and lower-certainty) observations compared to those for stability and especially efficiency.
+Did we ship faster due to a superior infra platform, or because we cut corners?
+Did we reach market faster due to our investments in toil reduction and new primitives, or because product hired new, better talent?

+So, I actually think incentivizing agility rests ultimately on this: **do employees *like* their teammates, org, and company**?
+Do they feel they're making a difference in a company that makes the world a better place?
+Do they feel they're growing, doing important work, building relationships?

+That to say: I believe **buy-in and ownership is the best path to incentivizing agility**.
+Measuring agility is hard to impossible, but building a culture and company that employees cherish and want to improve is a much more tractable problem.

 ### Example: Microsoft's reinvention

 In February 2014, [Satya Nadella](https://en.wikipedia.org/wiki/Satya_Nadella) was announced as the incoming CEO of Microsoft, replacing his 14-year predecessor, [Steve Ballmer](https://en.wikipedia.org/wiki/Steve_Ballmer).
 [Microsoft's market cap](https://companiesmarketcap.com/microsoft/marketcap/) at the time was $318B, around half its 1999 peak of $604B, continuing a decade of stasis in the $250-350B range.